ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 ----------------------

-The TaskExecutor receives the module name and parameters that were parsed from the :term:`playbook <playbooks>` (or command line in the case of :command:`/usr/bin/ansible`).
+The TaskExecutor receives the module name and parameters that were parsed from the :term:`playbook <playbooks>` (or from the command line in the case of :command:`/usr/bin/ansible`).
 It uses the name to decide whether it's looking at a module or an :ref:`Action Plugin <flow_action_plugins>`.
 If it's a module, it loads the :ref:`Normal Action Plugin <flow_normal_action_plugin>` and passes the name, variables, and other information about the task and play to that Action Plugin for further processing.

 .. _flow_normal_action_plugin: